Haripriya866/movie-search-app/frontend/README.md

 Movie Search App

 ## Objective
-A responsive single-page application that enables users to search for movies via the TMDB API, displaying detailed results with pagination for enhanced performance and user experience.
+This responsive single-page application enables users to search for movies via the TMDB API, displaying detailed results with pagination for improved performance and user experience.

 ## Demo